Kumar-Ritik/Walmart-Sales-prediction/README.md

 Gratitude to the open-source community for providing the tools and libraries used in this project.

 ## Contact
-For any inquiries, please contact ara.kumarritik.
+For any inquiries, please contact ara.kumarritik@gmail.com.